A fast and flexible css framework built in Rust

 </div>

-Custom utilities
+Arbitrary utilities

 encre-css supports custom CSS selectors, values and properties with auto-infered property name based on the property value